wesgarland/telnet-console/README.md

 ## Security Notes - IMPORTANT!!!

-Telnet is unencrypted and unauthenticated.
+Telnet is unencrypted and unauthenticated by default.
 You should not expose it to the internet, or any other network where you do not trust 100% of the hosts.
+Anything typed, including authentication credentials, can be seen by sniffing the network traffic.

 Additionally, making the REPL available allows anyone who can connect to it to do anything at all with the same privileges as your application -- so even if you are limiting connections